Trinity-data-store/Trinity/README.md

 # EuroSys '24: "Trinity: A Fast Compressed Multi-attribute Data Store"

+**Abstract**: With the proliferation of attribute-rich machine-generated data, emerging real-time monitoring, diagnosis, and visualization tools ingest and analyze such data across multiple attributes simultaneously.
+Due to the sheer volume of the data, applications need storage-efficient and performant data representations to analyze them efficiently.

+We present Trinity, a system that simultaneously facilitates query and storage efficiency across large volumes of multi-attribute records.
+Trinity accomplishes this through a new dynamic, succinct, multi-dimensional data structure, MdTrie.
+MdTrie employs a combination of novel Morton code generalization, a multi-attribute query algorithm, and a self-indexed trie structure to achieve the above goals.

 ## Folder Structure

 - libmdtrie: The main code for MdTrie data structure.